openaps/AndroidAPSdocs/docs/EN/remote-control.md

 ●	check and change profile, CPP (Circadian Percentage Profile = time shift + percentage)

 ●	show TDD (Total daily dose = bolus + basal per day)

+●	Remote bolus where the caregiver and T1D child are in different locations (this is possible for the **AAPS** watch and **AAPS** phone providing both devices are connected to a Wifi network)

 #### Communication from caregivers to the watch using other apps (like Whatsapp)